 More from About New England Travel

 Looking for more New England travel information?
-Start with the New England Travel home page, where you'll find current features and links to the best of the Net for all of your travel planning needs.
+Start with the New England Travel home page, where you'll find current features and expert advice for all of your travel planning needs.

 Don't miss our free email newsletter, About New England Travel, which keeps you up to date on what's happening in the region.
 Subscribe today!